Greedy Completion for Weighted $(\alpha,\beta)$-Spanners: Final Remarks and Open Problems

 \section{Final Remarks and Open Problems}

-A main open question left from this work is whether unweighted $(\alpha,\beta)$-spanners can be turned global?
-Can the current $(\alpha,\beta)$-spanners extend to the weighted setup?
-There seems to be a huge variety of $(\alpha,\beta)$ for which $(\alpha,\beta)$-spanners exist for unweighted graphs, though almost all constructions do not generalize; e.g., it is open whether the construction of \cite{Ben-LevyP20}, as well as the recent constructions of \cite{ChechikL26} which have $o(k)=\alpha = \Omega(1)$ can be extended to the weighted setting.
+A main open question left from this work is whether unweighted $(\alpha,\beta)$-spanners can be extended to the weighted setup?
+There are many $(\alpha,\beta)$ for which $(\alpha,\beta)$-spanners exist for unweighted graphs, though almost all constructions do not generalize; e.g., it is open whether the construction of \cite{Ben-LevyP20}, as well as the recent constructions of \cite{ChechikL26} which have $o(k)=\alpha = \Omega(1)$ can be extended to the weighted setting.

-\begin{question} Is it the case that if there is an unweighted $(\alpha,\beta)$-spanner for some $(\alpha,\beta)$, then there is a weighted $(\alpha, \beta)$-spanner with a similar size guarantee? \end{question}
+\begin{question} Is it the case that if there is an unweighted $(\alpha,\beta)$-spanner for some $(\alpha,\beta)$, then there is a weighted $(\alpha, \beta)$-spanner with a similar size guarantee. \end{question}

 Recall that the lightness of a spanner is the ratio of its total weight divided by the weight of a minimum spanning tree.
 We ask:

 \begin{question} For which $(\alpha,\beta)$ can we provide an $(\alpha,\beta)$-spanner with relatively small lightness? \end{question}